micromata/dave/Readme.md

 The presence of the `tls` section is completely enough to let the server start with a TLS secured https connection.

 In the current release version you must take care, that the private key doesn't need a passphrase.
 Otherwise starting the server will fail.

+### Behind a proxy

+If you'd like to move your setup behind a proxy / gateway under a specific path, you can set the config variable `prefix` to match the url-prefix of your proxy configuration.

+For example: If you have a rule that proxies all requests of `https://domain.com/webdav` to `https://localhost:8000`, you have to set the prefix to `/webdav`.

+		address: "127.0.0.1"    # the bind address
+		port: "8000"            # the listening port
+		prefix: "/webdav"       # the url-prefix of the original url
+		dir: "/home/webdav"     # the provided base directory ...

 ### User management